 As we start our recovery from the COVID-19 pandemic, we strive to continue to provide quality services to Town residents, business owners and guests.
-The adopted budget stays on that path as service levels remain unchanged and the property tax increase reflects a level necessary to achieve a balanced budget.
+The proposed budget presented stays on that path as service levels remain unchanged and the property tax increase reflects a level necessary to achieve a balanced budget.